Cromies/dev-whizzimo-app/whizzimo-source/README.md

-# Whizzimo Desktop Client for Windows
+# Whizzimo Developer Edition Desktop Client for Windows

 ## IMPORTANT: 64-bit Windows is required for this port